 Recap: the takeaways

 - Harmonic rhythm is super important for determining a tonal center.
 If you want to establish a key center or create a moment with a new key center, put it on the downbeat!

 - Replacing only the minor-key root chord (in this case, A minor) with the parallel major chord (A major) gives a very hip, hopeful, uplifting sound.

 - Ninths are helpful tools for creating a bridge between parallel major and parallel minor keys, because they exist in both keys.

 - Constant structure major triads, with roots separated by a whole tone (e.g., F major, G major, and A major) have a cool sound with some Lydian undertones, depending on how far from the key center they get.

 - Borrowing chords from other modes (“modal interchange”) is rad, and you should try it.
 It worked for Bach, so it can work for you!

 Explore music theory and how to use it in pop, electronic, and hip-hop applications to give your productions a bigger impact.
-With Mainstage courses like Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony, you’ll work with a Soundfly Mentor for six weeks on your grasp of theory, your personal songwriting voice, and refining your key and tonality choices like a pro.
+With Soundfly’s mentored online courses like Songwriting for Producers, Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony, you’ll work with a personal coach for six weeks on your grasp of theory, your personal songwriting voice, and refining your key and tonality choices like a pro.